Cam-5.jpg

 Hi there, i’m Carmen Bridgewater.

-Why I do what I do - My work aims to highlight the fact that Black women have magical birthing experiences in light of the harrowing statistics that face us.
-I often photograph Black women with an all-Black birth team and supportive partners.
+I desire to highlight the fact that Black women can and do have magical birthing experiences in light of the harrowing statistics that face us.
+I often photograph women birthing at home or in birth centers with personalized care from midwives, supportive partners, and encouraging doulas.
 I love that I am able to show how cultural sensitivity alters these profound experiences for the good.
+Thank you for stopping by and I hope your heart is touched while viewing these works that I have so thoughtfully captured.